LostInBrittany/granite-elements/README.md

 # Granite Elements

-> A collection of Web Components made in the granite coasts of Brittany
+> A collection of Web Components made in the granitic coast of Brittany

 ## Current Elements